TucoFlyer/issues/README.md

-# issues
+# Tuco Flyer issue tracking

-Issue tracking repository for all bot components.
+This is the issue tracking respository for all bot components: firmware, software, physical hardware, and hardware designs.